1Hive/conviction-voting-cadcad/algorithm_overview.md

-# An Introduction to Conviction Voting
+# Mathematically Formalizing to the Conviction Voting Algorithm

+## Background
+---
 Conviction Voting is an approach to organizing a communities preferences into discrete decisions in the management of that communities resources.
 Strictly speaking conviction voting is less like voting and more like signal processing.
 Framing the approach and the initial algorithm design was done by Michael Zargham and published in a short research proposal [Social Sensor Fusion](https://github.com/BlockScience/conviction/blob/master/social-sensorfusion.pdf).
 This work is based on a dynamic resource allocation algorithm presented in Dr. Zargham's PhD Thesis.

 The work proceeded in collaboration with the Commons Stack, including expanding on the python implementation to makeup part of the Commons Simulator game.
 An implemention of Conviction Voting as a smart contract within the Aragon Framework was developed by [1Hive](https://1hive.org/) and is currently being used for community decision making around allocations their community currency, Honey.